For accounts on our original pricing plan, this document explains:

 - On the Insights usage page, set the time picker to Current month.

-For more information about the usage UI, see Introduction to New Relic subscription usage data.
+For more information about the usage UI, see Introduction to subscription usage data.

 The Insights usage UI only displays paid events: these are events that count towards an Insights Pro subscription.
 It does not display events that are included free as part of other New Relic product subscriptions.
 However, you can also query the product included events.